Santa Cruz Futebol Clube: 1960s and 1970s

 During the late 1960s and the 1970s, Santa Cruz achieved greater popularity.

-Much of that was due to the State Penta-championship that Santa Cruz had won.
+Much of that was due to the 5 times state championship title achievement (State Penta-championship) of Santa Cruz.

-Moreover, since Santa Cruz's impressive performances in the National championship, the importance of the club was finally recognized beyond the state of Pernambuco.
+Santa Cruz's impressive performances in the National championship, expanded awareness of the club's talent beyond the state of Pernambuco.

-The participation of Santa Cruz in the Serie A lead the club to gain some credibility in 1965 after beating Flamengo 3–1 at the Maracanã Stadium.
+Santa Cruz in Série A increased awareness about its abilities outside of the state when the club out performed Flamengo in 1965 at Maracanã Stadium, 3–1.
 The club were having great performances and obtained first place in the National Championship's first stage.

 In 1972, Pelé played his 1000th match against Santa Cruz.

-In 1975, Santa Cruz reached the semifinals of the Campeonato Brasileiro, a first for a northeastern team.
-The controversial semi-final against Cruzeiro on December 7 ended with Cruzeiro winning 3–2.
+In 1975, Santa Cruz reached the semi-finals of the Campeonato Brasileiro, a first for a northeastern team.
+The controversial semi-final against Cruzeiro on 7 December ended with Cruzeiro winning 3–2.
 The club achieved fourth place, their best performance in the National Championship to date.
-In 1977 and 1978, Santa Cruz went unbeaten for 35 games in a row in the Brazilian Championship, the second greatest unbeaten run in the national competition.
+Santa Cruz went without a match loss in 1977 and 1978 during their successful pursuit of the Brazilian Championship for 35 consecutive seasons, the second greatest title run in the national competition.
 In 1978, Santa Cruz was the first team to qualify for the 2nd Stage of the National Championship, with 23 points.
 In the second and third stages, Santa Cruz topped both of their groups, and qualified for the quarterfinals, where they lost to Sport Club Internacional.
 In the final standings, Santa Cruz finished in fifth.

 1980s and 1990s

-During the 1980s, Santa Cruz was demoted to the Second Division of the National Championship twice, in 1982 and 1989.
+During the 1980s, Santa Cruz was relegated to the Second Division of the National Championship twice (1982 and 1989).
 Since then the club's performance in national competitions has declined.

-In the early 1990s, Santa Cruz won three state championships: 1990, 1993, and 1995.
+In the early 1990s, Santa Cruz won three successive state championships: (1990, 1993 and 1995).
 However, being in the second division of the National Championship often eclipsed such achievements.
-Moreover, in the following years, Santa Cruz had to share the status of champion 5 times in a row with an arch-rival.
-Santa Cruz was not able to stop Sport Recife from winning their 5th successive championship.
+Moreover, in the following years, Santa Cruz had to share the championship 5 consecutive titles with an arch-rival.
+Santa Cruz unsuccessfully stopped Sport Recife in their pursuit of a 5th successive championship.
 Nevertheless, in 1996, Maurício was the top scorer of the 2nd Division Brazilian Championship with 13 goals.